johanneskastl/ansible-role-distribute_file_from_one_to_many/README.md

 distribute_file_from_one_to_many
 =========

-Fetch a file from one host and distribute it to many other hosts
+Fetch a file from one host and distribute it to many other hosts.

+Can be used to distribute a ca.crt file from a newly setup server to all clients.
+Or something in this manner...

 Requirements
 ------------

-None.
+Make sure you add the source host to the playbook's target host list.

 Role Variables
 --------------